ollls/qh2_grpc/README.md

 Universal grpc router for quartz with scala 3 macro.

+To call service method directly with fs2 streaming with IO context we use
+* ServerServiceDefinition
-We need both ServerServiceDefinition and TraitMethodFinder.getAllMethods[GreeterService] which was done with scala3 macro.
+* TraitMethodFinder.getAllMethods[GreeterService] which was done with scala3 macro.

 ```scala
   def run(args: List[String]) = {